cdebom/DeepLearningProblemSolutions/Problem02-Find_and_Regression/Yuri/README.md

 ## ABSTRACT

-Here I build a non-linear regression in order to look at geological images and localizate objects inside them.
+Here I build a non-linear regression in order to look at geological images and localize objects inside them.

 ## Results